 Full membership runs from January to December.
-We are aware of ecological concerns regarding printed matter and the cost of postage and so are moving towards online membership.
+We are aware of ecological concerns regarding printed matter and the cost of postage, and so are moving towards online membership (link toward the end of this section which accepts any membership type, save Japan’s own version of TARS).
 As a member you will receive Signals, our magazine, 3 times a year and it is accessible online as well.
 Mixed Moss is still published once a year, but will be accessible online for overseas people particularly.
 Junior and family memberships also receive Outlaw 3 times a year and it is also available online.

 If you join from October 1st, your membership runs till the following December.

 We have online membership management, please follow the instructions below.
 The following various paper applications with cheque are still acceptable.

 To become a member for anywhere please apply online, or by paper to the UK and Overseas (except Australia and New Zealand) By downloading Membership Form 2021, or for NZ and Aus their forms which needs to be completed and returned to the appropriate address on the form with payment.
 You can become a Japanese member of TARS by joining TARS and/or a member of Japan’s own equivalent of TARS by contacting the Japan Co-ordinator.
 Overseas prices are £5 more than UK if you opt for for paper publications.

 Co-ordinators for New Zealand:

 For Australia & New Zealand website click here.

 The Arthur Ransome Society New Zealand: application for membership